World Day to Combat Desertification and Drought 2024

 So, World Day to Combat Desertification and Drought is an event that educates the public about the issues of combatting desertification and drought.
 This day also discusses the effects of drought and desertification.

-World Day to Combat Desertification and Drought: Theme 2023
+What is the Theme of World Day to Combat Desertification and Drought in 2024?

 2020: Food.
 Feed.
 Fibre. – The Links Between Consumption and Land.